 Allometric equations are based on an astonishingly small sample set—often less than 100 trees.
 Worse, these trees are disproportionately small, which makes estimates of biomass for large tree species uncertain or inaccurate.

-Sylvera, on the other hand, used terrestrial lidar technology to measure more than 25,000 trees and collect 450B+ datapoints across 220,000+ hectares.
-Then we used this information to create training data that produce estimates that are 10 times less biased than allometries.
+Biomass Atlas, on the other hand, is built on over $10 million in proprietary Multi-Scale LiDAR (MSL) field research.
+Our expert teams used terrestrial lidar technology to measure more than 25,000 trees and collect 450B+ datapoints across 250,000+ hectares on 5 continents.
+Then we used this information to create training data that produces estimates that are 10 times less biased than allometries.

 If that weren't enough, other remote sensing models use training data that does NOT accurately represent the areas most forest carbon projects take place.
-In contrast, Sylvera has collected ground-truth data that represents 80% of NBS projects geographies.
+In contrast, Biomass Atlashas collected ground-truth data that represents 80% of NBS projects geographies.
 For clarity, 30% of said data comes from Africa, 32% from Latin America, and 38% from SE Asia and Australia.

 Is your head spinning?
 We don't blame you.
-Just know this: The Sylvera platform isn't based on outdated allometric models.
-Instead, we built our own models using direct 3D forest measurement technology and techniques.
-This leads to WAY more accurate results.
+Just know this: Biomass Atlas isn't based on outdated allometric models.
+Instead, we built it models using direct 3D forest measurement technology and techniques.
+This leads to signifcantly more accurate results - with errors below 9% at typical small project scale (400-7,000 hectares).

 What This Means for Buyers, Developers, and Investors

-It doesn't matter if you're a buyer, developer, or investor.
-You can benefit from the accuracy of the Sylvera platform and the data we make available.
-In fact, you can benefit in three ways:
+Buyers, developers and investors can benefit from the accuracy of Biomass Atlas and the data we make available.
+In fact, you can benefit in multiple ways:

-- Stronger Ratings: Sylvera has the most reliable ratings in the carbon credit market.
+Stronger Ratings: Sylvera has the most reliable ratings in the carbon credit market.
 Why?
-Because our efforts are based on more data and are of free third-party bias.
+Because our efforts are based on more data - including Biomass Atlas - and are free of third-party bias.
 As an added bonus, ratings for many carbon projects are easily accessed inside our platform.

-- Higher Quality Credits: If you're a buyer or investor, you want to purchase the highest quality credits.
+Higher Quality Credits: If you're a buyer or investor, you want to purchase the highest quality credits.
 That way the project isn't scrapped before you receive what you bought.
 (Plus, contributing to actual global carbon neutrality feels good.)
 Sylvera rates carbon projects around the world, so you can buy quality carbon credits with confidence.
+And with Biomass Atlas, you can verify that the underlying carbon stock data is accurate and defensible.

-Case in point: Sylvera's highly accurate forest carbon measurements found 1.5 - 2.2 times more carbon in Mozambique than IPCC defaults showed.
+Case in point: Biomass Atlas's highly accurate forest carbon measurements found 1.5 - 2.2 times more carbon in Mozambique than IPCC defaults showed.
+This finding, published in peer-reviewed research, demonstrates how accurate biomass data transforms project economics—lower uncertainty means more credits issued and stronger returns.
 With this information, buyers and investors can make informed decisions about carbon projects in the area.

 Stop Asking “How Many Credits per Tree?"
 Start Asking If the Data Is Real